ononoki1/nginx-http3/README.md

 For example, if you want to use in Debian bookworm, you need to change `bullseye-slim` to `bookworm-slim` in `Dockerfile`.

+Note: if you are using newer version of Debian (e.g. Debian bookworm or unstable), you can simply use releases from this repo as Debian is backward compatible.

 ## Recommended NGINX config

 ```nginx